patpiet/Basic-Books-Reccommender/README.md

 ## Exploratory Data Analysis

-Some visualized insight from data:
+Some visualized insights from data:

 **Rating Count Distribution** **Rating vs Number of Ratings**
 * The most common rating is about 8 out of 10.